popasmuerf/code.notes/databases/books/data.intensive.applications/chp.5.replication/replication.of.data.intro.md

-## Leaders and Followers

-Each node that stores a copy of th edatabase is called a **replica**.
-With multiple replicas, a question inevitably arises: how do we ensure that all the data ends up on all the replicas?

-Every write to a database needs to be processed by every replica; otherwise, the replicas would no longer contain the same data.
-The most common solution to this is leader-based replication(also known as active/passive or master-slave replication_)

-###Leader based replication
-1. A replica node is designated as the leader/master/primary.

-   When clients want to write to the database, they must send their to the leader, which first writes the new data to its logical storage.

-2. the other replicas are known as followers(read replicas, slaves, secondaries or hot standybs).
-   Whenever the leader write4s new dta to it's local storage, it also sends the data change to all of its followers as part of a replcation log or change stream.

-   Each follower takes the log from the leader and updates it's local copy of the database accordingly by apply all writes in the same order as they were processed on the leader

-3. When a client wants to read from the database, it can query either the leader or any   of the followers.
-   However, writes are only accepted on the leader(all slaves are read only from the client's p)

-                                                                                 Slave
-                                                                                 Replica
-User 1234                             Leader                Replication configures picture                    Replica               Streams              ┌──────┐
-                                     ┌────────┐             ┌───────────────────►│      │
-  Read-write queries────────────────►│        │             │                    │      │
-                                     │        │             │                    │      │
-                                     │        ├─────────────┘                    └──────┘
-update users                         │        │
-set picture_url='me-new.jpg'         │        │
-where user_id = 1234                 └────┬───┘                                  Slave
-                                          │                                      Replica
-                                          │
-                                          │                                     ┌────────┐
-                                          │                                     │        │
-                                          └─────────────────────────────────────►        │
-                                                                                │        │
-                                                                                │        │
-                                                                                └────────┘
-                                                                                     ▲
-master slave data replication                                                        │
-                                                                                     │
-                                                                                     │
-                                                                  User2345      select * from
-                                                                                users where

-                                                                                user_id = 1234

-This mode of replication is built-in feature of many relational databasaes, such as PostgreSQL(since version 9.0), MySQL, Oracle DAta Guard, and Microsoft SQL server's AlwaysOn Availability Groups.
-It is also used in some nonrelational databaes including MongoDB, RethinkDB, and Espresso.

 In a large macine, although any CPU can access any part of memory, some bansk of memory are closer to one CPU than others (this is called nonuniform memory access, or NUMA).
 To make